justin-aj/ai-firm-backend/README.md

 # Multimodal Retrieval-Augmented Generation (Multimodal RAG)

 ## Overview
-Multimodal RAG is a modular Python backend for advanced knowledge retrieval and synthesis.
-It supports both text and visual (image/video) queries, combining state-of-the-art search, analysis, and generation to deliver context-rich answers for research and production use.
+Multimodal RAG is a modular Python backend that generates rich Markdown reports in response to user questions.
+For each input query, the system retrieves relevant images, analyzes them using vision-language models, and synthesizes a detailed answer.
+The output is a Markdown file containing the original question, embedded images, image descriptions, and a context-aware answer—ideal for technical documentation, research, and knowledge sharing.

 ## Features
 - **Multimodal Reasoning:** Integrates large language models (LLMs) and vision-language models (VLMs) for text, image, and video understanding.